cseanburns/personal_knowledge_mgmt/src/3b-reference-managers-getting-started.md

 ## Conclusion

 - Reference (or citation) managers (RM) provide more sophisticated tools to manage information sources than simple files systems provide.
-- There is a slew of RM applications available to use, but we want to be sure we pick one that provides as many functions as possible and that is available on as many devices and operating systems as possible and can be integrated with a variety of word processing applications.
+- There are a slew of RM applications available to use, but we want to be sure we pick one that provides as many functions as possible, that is available on as many devices and operating systems as possible, and that can be integrated with a variety of word processing applications.
-- Although you are welcome to use an alternate RM, in this course we focus on the Zotero RM.
+- Although you are welcome to use an alternate RM, in this course we focus on the Zotero.

 ## References (created with Zotero)